valkey-io/valkey-doc/docs/management/replication.md

 then reloading the same RDB from disk to feed the replicas with the data.

 With slow disks this can be a very stressing operation for the master.
-Redis version 2.8.18 is the first version to have support for diskless replication.
+Valkey version 2.8.18 is the first version to have support for diskless replication.
 In this setup the child process directly sends the RDB over the wire to replicas, without using the disk as intermediate storage.

 ## Configuration

-To configure basic Redis replication is trivial: just add the following line to the replica configuration file:
+To configure basic Valkey replication is trivial: just add the following line to the replica configuration file:

     replicaof 192.168.1.1 6379